Oral allergy syndrome

 In adults, up to 60% of all food allergic reactions are due to cross-reactions between foods and inhalative allergens.

-OAS is a Type 1 or immunoglobulin E-mediated hypersensitivity, which is sometimes called a "true allergy".
-The body's immune system produces IgE antibodies against pollen; in OAS, these antibodies also bind to (or cross-react with) other structurally similar proteins found in botanically related plants.
+OAS is a class II allergy where the body's immune system produces IgE antibodies against pollen; in OAS, these antibodies also bind to (or cross-react with) other structurally similar proteins found in botanically related plants.
+This differs from class 1 food allergy where sensitisation to the protein occurs in the GI tract, and is produced as a result of exposure to the food itself.

 OAS can occur any time of the year, but is most prevalent during the pollen season.
 Individuals with OAS usually develop symptoms within minutes of eating the food.